DanCCroft/LSC-Serial-Parser/README.md

   into a single file if a previous capture is not fully processed before new activity begins.
 This condition can be detected (e.g. via processing anomolies) and corrected during analysis.
+- No data appears immediately during a SAMPLE run:  Data transmission may not begin until the first sample completes.
+This is expected behavior.

 ## License